-Don't forget the place SHOPPING.
+Don't forget the place to do your SPRING SHOPPING.

-Arlington L. Sparks CHESTERTOWN, - - MARYLAND

-Continental Life Insurance Company WILMINGTON, DELAWARE.
+Arlington L. Sparks CHESTERTOWN, - - MARYLAND may select, for less than you can Continental Life Insurance Company WILMINGTON, DELAWARE.
+December 31, 1912.
+Capital and Surplus\$267,731.91

-Hicks' Ferecasts For May.
+Hicks' Forecasts For May.

-With a regular storm period central on the 4th, and extending from the 2hd to the 7th, expect all the results due , and in conjunction with Earth and Sun on the 6th.
-It will grow suddenly barometer will fall to low readings, and a series of threatening thunder storms will set in, passing from west to east over the country.
+With a regular storm period central on the 4th, and extending from the 2hd to the 7th, expect all the results due under such astronomic conditions.
+The Moon is on the celestial equator on the 2nd, and in conjunction with Earth and |Sun on the 6th.
+It will grow suddenly will set in, passing from west to east over the country.
 The 4th, 5th and 6th will be the dates of greatest storm culminations, although the 2nd calls for active lightning and thunder.
-Change to clearing and cooler weather will follow in the immediate wake of the

-A reactionary storm period is central on the 9th, 10th and 11th.
+Change to clearing and cooler weather will follow in the immediate wake of the A reactionary storm period is central on the 9th, 10th and 11th.
 The Mercury equinoctial period begins in this reactionary period, and its added influence will be noticeable in thick, prolonged cloudiness, with tendency to drizzle and rain.
-Very cool nights with probable frosts northward, will come with the high barometric area behind these

-A regular storm period, and the Mercury period both have their centers on the 16th.
-While the effects of the Mercury disturbance will be apparent from about the 9th to the 20th, it will be felt in greatest power during the storm periods within the mercury brace.
+Very cool nights with probable frosts northward, will come with the high barometric area behind these A regular storm period, and the Mercury period both have their centers on the 16th.
+While the effects of the Mercury disturbance will be apparent from about the 9th to the 20th, it will be felt n greatest power during the storm periods within the mercury brace.
 This will be especially true on and about the 15th, 16th, 17th and 18th.
-The Moon being in perigee and on the celestial equator on the 15th, electrical and wind storms of great energy are apt to appear on and touching that date.

-A reactionary storm period involves the 21st to 23rd On and touching these days all the meteorlogical elements will undergo a periodic change temperature will rise, barometer will fall, clouidness will ensue, and renewed storms of more or less rain, wind and thunder make their transit eastwardly across the coun-The center of another seismic per-10d falls on the 20.
+The Moon! being in perigee and on the celestial equator on the 15th, electrical and wind storms of great energy are apt to appear on and touching that date.
+A reactionary storm period involves the 21st to 23rd On and touching these days all the meteorlogical elements will undergo a periodic change temperature will rise, barometer will fall, clouidness will ensue, and renewed storms of more or less rain, wind and thunder make their transit eastwardly across the country.
+The center of another seismic per-10d falls on the 20.
 Very cool nights for so late in the season will result from the high barometer, and other anti-storms conditions, about the 23d to 26th.
 A regular storm period covers the last week in May, being central on the 27th.
-The moon is at last quarter on the 27th, in apogee on the 28th, and on the celestial equator on the 29th.

-PINEY NECK ITEMS.
+The moon is at last quarter on the 27th, PINEY NECK ITEMS.

+tial equator on the 29th.

-Mrs. Howard Coleman has been quite sick for about two weeks but is improving as we are glad to say.
-Mrs. Josephine Ward is visiting her mother in Baltimore.
-Miss Ameba Wise went back to Baltimore Monday after visiting her friend Miss Margeret Creighton.
+Mrs. Howard Coleman has been quite sick for about two weeks but is improv- Mutual Fire Insurance Company Mrs. Josephine Ward is visiting her mother in Baltimore.
+Miss Ameba Wise went back to Baltimore Monday after visiting her friend | Total Admitted Assets \$312,153.45 | Miss Margeret Creighton.
 Miss Louise Hudson sprained her ankle badly, while playing in her yard one day last week.
 Mrs. Florence Parsons and children is visiting her mother Mrs. Apsley of this and I have just got hold of your Linigood.
-My knees do not pain and the
+My knees do not pain and the swelling has gone."
+Quiets the Nerves MRS. A. WEIDMAN, of 403 Thompson find after its use I can sleep."
+"Is a good Liniment.
+I keep it on hand all the time.
+My daughter sprained her wrist and used your Liniment, and it has not hurt her 25c., 50c., \$1.00 horses, cattle, hogs and poultry sent free.
+Address in apogee on the 28th, and on the celes- ABSTRACT FROM STATEMENT OF OF CHESTER CO., PA.